CrossGL/crossgl-docs/source/translator.rst

 several key steps, from lexing the input code to generating the final output.
 Below is a quick guide to the structure and workflow of CrossTL:

+1. **Lexical Analysis (Lexer)**

+   *Purpose:*
-**1. Lexical Analysis (Lexer)** - Purpose: - Breaks down the input CrossGL shader code into a series of tokens (lexical units). - Process:
+   - Breaks down the input CrossGL shader code into a series of tokens (lexical units).

+   *Process:*
-- The lexer reads the shader code and identifies keywords, operators, identifiers, literals, etc. - Example tokens: SHADER, INPUT, OUTPUT, VOID, MAIN, IDENTIFIER, NUMBER, etc. - Output: - A list of tokens that represent the structure of the shader code.
+   - The lexer reads the shader code and identifies keywords, operators, identifiers, literals, etc.

+   *Example tokens:* SHADER, INPUT, OUTPUT, VOID, MAIN, IDENTIFIER, NUMBER, etc.

+   *Output:*
+   - A list of tokens that represent the structure of the shader code.

+2. **Syntax Analysis (Parser)**

+   *Purpose:*
-**2. Syntax Analysis (Parser)** - Purpose: - Analyzes the sequence of tokens and builds a syntactic structure known as the Abstract Syntax Tree (AST). - Process: - The parser checks the token sequence for grammatical correctness based on the defined grammar of CrossGL. - Constructs the AST nodes such as ShaderNode, FunctionNode, VariableNode, etc. - Output: - An AST that represents the hierarchical structure of the shader code.
+   - Analyzes the sequence of tokens and builds a syntactic structure known as the Abstract Syntax Tree (AST).

+   *Process:*
+   - The parser checks the token sequence for grammatical correctness based on the defined grammar of CrossGL.
+   - Constructs the AST nodes such as `ShaderNode`, `FunctionNode`, `VariableNode`, etc.

+   *Output:*
+   - An AST that represents the hierarchical structure of the shader code.

+3. **Abstract Syntax Tree (AST) Construction**

+   *Purpose:*
+   - Represents the logical structure of the shader code in a tree format.

+   *Process:*
-**3. Abstract Syntax Tree (AST) Construction** - Purpose: - Represents the logical structure of the shader code in a tree format. - Process: - AST nodes are created during parsing, each representing a syntactical element of the shader (e.g., functions, variables, operations). - Nodes include details about data types, operations, and relationships between different code elements. - Output: - A complete AST that can be further analyzed or transformed.
+   - AST nodes are created during parsing, each representing a syntactical element of the shader (e.g., functions, variables, operations).
+   - Nodes include details about data types, operations, and relationships between different code elements.

+   *Output:*
+   - A complete AST that can be further analyzed or transformed.

+4. **Optimization (AST Optimization)**

+   *Purpose:*
-**4. Optimization (AST Optimization)** - Purpose: - Refines and
+   - Refines and optimizes the AST for better performance and efficiency.

+   *Process:*
-optimizes the AST for better performance and efficiency. - Process: - Performs optimizations such as constant folding, dead code elimination, and loop unrolling. - Simplifies expressions and optimizes data structures within the AST. - Output: - An optimized AST ready for code generation.
+   - Performs optimizations such as constant folding, dead code elimination, and loop unrolling.
+   - Simplifies expressions and optimizes data structures within the AST.

+   *Output:*
+   - An optimized AST ready for code generation.

+5. **Code Generation (CodeGen)**

+   *Purpose:*
+   - Translates the optimized AST into the target platform-specific shader code (HLSL, Metal, OpenGL, etc.).

+   *Process:*
-**5. Code Generation (CodeGen)** - Purpose: - Translates the optimized AST into the target platform-specific shader code (HLSL, Metal, OpenGL, etc.). - Process: - The code generation module traverses the AST and converts it into the corresponding language’s syntax. - Handles the conversion of functions, variables, and other shader constructs into the target language. - Output: - Platform-specific shader code that is ready for use in the target graphics API.
+   - The code generation module traverses the AST and converts it into the corresponding language’s syntax.
+   - Handles the conversion of functions, variables, and other shader constructs into the target language.

+   *Output:*
+   - Platform-specific shader code that is ready for use in the target graphics API.

 Workflow Summary
 ----------------